Prukutu/AOES-CLIM-WorkingWithData/_episodes/05-interpolating.md

 >
 >> ## Solution
 >> Recall that the model variable is not actually SST but surface temperature.
->> The green areas are where sea ice is present.
-In the model output, this is the mean temperature of the top of the sea ice.
+>> The dark blue areas are where sea ice is present.
+>> In the model output, this is the mean temperature of the top of the sea ice.
 >>
 >> Look back at the map of the masked observational SST you produced in the **Masking** section of your notebook.
 >> Ocean water can get below 0˚C due to its salt content, but only a couple degrees below.
->> In the observational dataset, it is actually the ocean temperature below the ice that is reported.
+>> In the observational dataset, it is actually the ocean temperature below the ice that is reported!
 >>
 >> Thus we are not comparing the same quantities at high latitudes.
 >> Where there is no sea ice, this is a valid comparison.
+>>
 >> Always be careful to consider what a result means, and why it looks the way it does!
 > {: .solution}
 {: .challenge}